 Middle East Respiratory Syndrome (MERS CoV)

-Middle East Respiratory Syndrome (MERS) is due to infection with a virus, MERS-CoV , discovered in September 2012, in Saudi Arabia.
+Middle East Respiratory Syndrome (MERS) is due to infection with a virus, MERS-Coronavirus (MERS-CoV) , discovered in 2012, in Saudi Arabia.

-The way the infection is spread is not yet precisely known, but most infections have occurred after direct contact with dromedary camels or their products or after close contact with a person infected with MERS-CoV in a hospital outbreak or family home.
+It is not yet precisely known how the infection spreads.
+Most infections have occurred after direct contact with dromedary camels or their products or after close contact with a person infected with MERS-CoV in a hospital or family home.
 The infection does not readily pass between humans.

 MERS-CoV infection has an incubation period of 2-14 days.